PARKS CANADA AGENCY

 Conditions of Employment:

-- Willingness to travel and/or work in a variety of weather conditions and terrain for extended periods of time;
+- Willingness to travel in variety of climatic and geographical conditions;

 Persons who have received pay in lieu of unfulfilled surplus period, a Transition Support Measure (TSM) or an Educational Allowance and are re-appointed to the Parks Canada Agency are required to reimburse an amount corresponding to the period from the effective date of such reappointment or hiring, to the end of the original period for which the TSM and education allowance was paid.
 Please contact Marie-Claude Asselin, Human Resources Advisor if you are one of these individuals to find out how this applies to your particular situation.